fbpx

 How do I know if I was exposed to asbestos?

-If you worked with asbestos during your military service and didn’t use protective equipment, you were likely exposed.
+If you worked with asbestos during your military service and didn’t use protective equipment, you were likely exposed to asbestos.
 However, it’s difficult to know when you were exposed.
 Particles are tiny and weightless, so you won’t feel or see them unless the air is densely filled with them.
 Asbestos diseases also develop over decades, making it difficult to pinpoint exactly when you were exposed.

 Which branches of the U.S. military faced asbestos exposure?